Melting Potatoes

 How to Make Melting Potatoes

-Heat the oven to 500 degrees.
-Coat a rimmed half baking sheet or metal baking dish with cooking spray.
-Side Note: Don’t use a glass baking dish because it may shatter in the oven at such a high temperature.
+Coat a rimmed half-baking sheet or metal baking dish with cooking spray.
+Side Note: Do not use a glass baking dish, as it may shatter in the oven at such a high temperature.

-Peel the potatoes then square off the ends and cut crosswise into 3/4 to 1-inch thick disks.
 Toss potatoes with melted butter, thyme leaves, sea salt, and freshly cracked pepper, to taste.
-Toss to coat evenly on each potato slice.
-Place the potatoes in a single layer on the prepared baking sheet/dish.
+Toss to coat each potato slice evenly.

-Remove from the oven and place on a serving plate then drizzle with the remaining sauce and garlic cloves.
+Remove from the oven and place on a serving plate, then drizzle with the remaining sauce and garlic cloves.
 Serve immediately.
 Enjoy!

 Equipment